-The Antarctic Infrastructure and Modernization for Science (AIMS) project is one of the initiatives of the National Science Foundation's (NSF) United States Antarctic Program’s (USAP) major capital investment effort to support the United States' world-class science program in Antarctica.
+The Antarctic Infrastructure and Modernization for Science (AIMS) project is one of the initiatives of the U.S. National Science Foundation's (NSF) United States Antarctic Program’s (USAP) major capital investment effort to support the United States' world-class science program in Antarctica.
 The infrastructure, now under construction, consists of a modern dormitory and state of the art Vehicle Equipment Operations Center.
 Both are initial steps in the modernization effort to ensure that McMurdo Station remains a viable platform for supporting Antarctic science for the next 35 to 50 years.

 Reviews and the Current State of the Antarctic